OctopusDeploy/blog/blog/2021-08/constructing-build-information/index.md

 This post focuses on the single task of generating [build information](https://octopus.com/docs/packaging-applications/build-servers/build-information) and uploading it to Octopus Deploy.
 It doesn't cover building an application using GitLab.

 ### Variables
-Before getting started on the build definition, you need to create variables that you're going to use in your process:
+Before starting the build definition, you need to create variables to use in your process:

 - GitLab Personal Access Token
 - Octopus Deploy API Key